 Husky Athletics 101

-There’s a reason they call Washington “Rowing U.” Both the men’s and women’s crews dominated throughout their 2017 season, with the women winning all but two collegiate races (not regattas, races) the entire year and sweeping the NCAA championships.
-The men nearly did the same, sweeping the Pac-12 Championships and winning the Ten Eyck Memorial Trophy at IRA championships.
-The 2018 season has seen similar results on both sides, with the Huskies taking eight of 10 races at the annual Cal Duel against Berkeley at Redwood Shores in California.
+There’s a reason they call Washington “Rowing U.” Both the men’s and women’s crew dominated throughout their 2017 season with the women winning all but two collegiate races (not regattas, races) the entire year and sweeping the NCAA Championships.
+The men nearly did the same, sweeping the Pac 12 Championships and winning the Ten Eyck Memorial Trophy at the IRA Championships.
+The 2018 season saw similar results on both sides with the Huskies taking eight of 10 races at the annual Cal Duel against Berkeley at Redwood Shores in California.

 After a season of improvements, Washington finished the season placing third out of four teams at regionals in Corvallis, Oregon.
 The Huskies got off to a strong start, leading the meet by .225 after the first rotation, but weren’t able to hold the lead against No. 5 Denver and No. 12 Boise State.
 Dealing with a number of injuries this season, the Huskies had to rely more on freshmen than prior seasons.